 All deadlines are hard deadlines.
 Due dates are not negotiable.
 All drafts should be prepared at the start of class (not one minute-or more-into the start of class) unless otherwise noted.
-A late accommodation is given only with the understanding that emergencies & unforeseen circumstances occasionally arise.
-A late project must be turned in by the following class & will be marked down one complete letter grade accordingly.
-(E.g., a B+ will become a C+) A later submission will not be accepted.
-Missing a scheduled critique or presentation will result in an "F" for that project.
+Any assignment/project submitted after the deadline will receive a 10% grade reduction for each 24 hour period it is late, starting immediately after the deadline (i.e., one minute late will result in 10% grade reduction; 24 hours plus one minute will result in a 20% grade reduction, etc.).
+A later submission will not be accepted.
+Missing a scheduled critique, presentation, or exam will result in an "F" for that project.

-Each project should be submitted digitally as well as traditionally.
+Each project should be submitted digitally.
 Clean and neat presentation shows you take pride in and care about your work.
 Poor, or sloppy presentation and craft shows you care less about your work and will affect your grade.

 For all projects, you will add your draft versions to a google slideshow shared with me.
-For every project, you will turn in a digital file/s of the work via CyBox.
+For every project, you will turn in a digital file/s of the work via Canvas.